 - stiff shoulder

-- change of breast and nipple sensation
+- loss or change of nipple sensation and/or reaction to cold or touch

 - reduced ability to breastfeed

 Consequences of this procedure

 - scarring of your skin, which can be unsightly

 You should be able to go home the same day or the day after.